EmreDenizz/React-Native-Basic-App/README.md

 ### DESCRIPTIONS:
 Features:
-1. Takes input from the TextInput and displays it in the Text component below
+1. Takes input from the TextInput and displays it in the Text component below.
-2. Add button that clears the content of the field
+2. Add button that clears the content of the field.
 3. Add Switch that will change the background color of your app between white and dark.

 ### SCREENSHOTS: